Steamtown, U.S.A.: Union Pacific 4012

 "Big Boy", a 4-8-8-4 type locomotive built by American Locomotive Company in November 1941, is among the world's largest steam locomotives and weighs 1250000 lb.
-The Steamtown Special History Study recommended that it remain at Steamtown as it is the only articulated type in the collection.
+The Steamtown Special History Study recommended that 4012 would remain at Steamtown as it is the only articulated type in the collection.
 It also recommended that it remain on static display, as it was doubtful that the "track, switches, culverts, trestles, bridges, wyes, turntables, and other facilities that would have to carry her [could] bear her great weight".
-In fact, since the Steamtown turntable and roundhouse were inadequate for its size, Big Boy has remained out-of-doors since its arrival at Scranton, where it was still on display as of May 2015.
-As of 2019, the locomotive is undergoing cosmetic restoration.
+In fact, since the Steamtown turntable and roundhouse were inadequate for its size, Big Boy 4012 has remained out-of-doors since its arrival at Scranton, where it was still on display as of today.
+From 2019 to 2021, the locomotive went under cosmetic restoration.
+Aside from 4012, 7 more Union Pacific Big Boys Survive: 4004 is at Holiday Park in Cheyenne Wyoming, 4005 is at the James Donovan Forney Transportation Museum in Denver Colorado, 4006 is at the National Museum of Transportation in Kirkwood Missouri, 4017 is at the National Railroad Museum in Green Bay Wisconsin, 4018 is at the Museum of the American Railroads in Frisco Texas, & 4023 is at Kennefick Park in Omaha Nebraska, while another Big Boy: number 4014, used to be on display at the Railgiants Train Museum at Fairplex in Pomona California, & since 2019 the 4014 was restored to operating condition making it the new largest active steam engine in the world, that overtook 4-6-6-4 "Challenger" 3985 from 1981 to 2010.

 Meadow River Lumber Company No. 1

 While at Steamtown, the Shay locomotive endured extensive damage when the building it was stored in collapsed under heavy snow in February 1982.
 The Shay's wooden cab was destroyed, but "its sand dome, its headlight, its front number plate, its bell and bell hanger, whistle, and other components" were missing before this incident.
 It was determined that it would remain at the National Historic Site as it was the only Shay and the only geared locomotive in the collection.